 Which is sort of the part of the second point: the majority of the furry community is on the internet.
 Big secret: I’m reading this book called “Furry Nation” for the purposes of reviewing it, and it states that the whole “furry scene” fucking exploded when people started using the internet as a form of communication to link up with other people who thought a Musky Mustelid was the best way to express their artistic inclinations.
+We all know how the internet has changed the world of sex.
+You can now watch bareback dicks enter pussies at the drop of a hat.
+But more than that, there are forums and such that allow like-minded people to talk and explore their sexual fantasies.
+This is where the “furry scene” really grew the most.
 The good folks over at FurScience confirmed this in their report, stating that the majority of furry interactions are on the internet and not taking place under the “evil yellow burning ball in the sky,” conventions notwithstanding.

 Point 3: …Sex is a part of it.

 Alright.
 So, hear me out here: Sex is a natural thing that people do, and there’s absolutely no issue with that.
+Sex is such a big part of society that there are thousands of websites like www.hdmmovies.xxx that are dedicated to sex.
 FurScience, in their study, indicate that roughly 37% of the respondents in their survey state they “Strongly or Moderately Agree” with the statement that their motivation in the fandom is related to sex.
 And that’s cool.
 It’s fine.
 Look, at the local bar on a single’s night, sex is like 80% of the motivating factor for people to be there, so while sex is a big part of participation, it’s still well less than half of the motivation for the statistical sample used in that study.

 But it is a part of it.
 So we have to recognize that.